TURMObs/TURMFrontend/README.md

 To format the code, run `scripts/format.sh`.
 To run the tests, run `python manage.py test`.

+Once you run the app you will be prompted to login.
+If you set both the `ADMIN_EMAIL` and  the `ADMIN_PASSWORD` environment variable, a admin user will be created with the given credentials, which can be used to login.

 ## Docker Compose
 Run using `docker-compose up` in the root directory of the project.
 The application will be available at `http://localhost:8000`.
 Hot reloading is supported.
 The data will be saved in a PostgreSQL database, inside the `data` folder.